 United Way campaign kicks off Nov.
 8

-Last year, the University and its faculty and staff donated more than $196,830 to provide essential health and human care services to people throughout the region.
+Last year, the University and its faculty and staff exceeded the previous year’s results and donated more than $202,000 to provide essential health and human care services to people throughout the region.
 Organizers attributed the success of the campaign to a strong network of motivated volunteers and a community of faculty and staff who believe in giving to and supporting the local community.
-They hope that each academic department and administrative office will be actively involved in this year's effort.
+They hope that each academic department and administrative office will be actively involved in this year’s effort.

-This year's United Way campaign chair is Bob Pearson, general manager for human resources, and the faculty chair is David Dobkin, dean of the faculty.
+This year’s United Way campaign chair is Bob Pearson, general manager for human resources, and the campaign co-chair is David Dobkin, dean of the faculty.
 Pamela Johnson, executive assistant in human resources, is the campaign coordinator.

-''Providing solutions for the most pressing needs of our community is what truly matters to all of us,'' added Pearson. ''Be it food for local families in need or shelter for the hundreds of homeless people in Mercer County, the United Way is there.
-It all begins with our great volunteers, who spread the United Way's message throughout the University.
+“Providing solutions for the most pressing needs of our community is what truly matters to all of us,” added Pearson.
+“Be it food for local families in need or shelter for the hundreds of homeless people in Mercer County, the United Way is there.
+As we have recently experienced, the United Way contributed significantly on a national basis with critical aid to those stricken by Hurricanes Katrina and Rita.
+It all begins with our great volunteers, who spread the United Way’s message throughout the University.

 The University will contribute 15 cents per dollar for all gifts made by payroll deduction.
 For all other types of donations, the University will contribute 10 cents per dollar.

-As an incentive to giving, the first 200 people who make a United Way donation will receive two free tickets to the Princeton-Harvard basketball game at Jadwin Gym on March 4.
-At the end of the campaign, there will be a special drawing for an assortment of prizes for all employees who donated to the United Way.
+As an incentive to giving, the first 200 people who make a United Way donation each will receive two free tickets to the Princeton-Harvard basketball game at Jadwin Gym on Feb.
+25.